Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - The Bulbo tree LOD meshes look different.
 - Fixed the coffee-drinking sound.
 - Fixed unused lava geyser particles spawning on every game load.
-- Fixed the Databank entry scroll.
 - The Gasopod in a stasis field does not attack you.
 - Gasopods in a stasis field do not explode.
-- You can see your neck when using the Seaglide with a high FOV.
-- The Thermoblade now uses the proper particle effect.
-You don't see bubbles when you equip it inside.
-You don't see smoke when you equip it underwater.
 - Resources from harvesting nodes don't fade in when you break nodes.
 - Fish you release from your hand don't fade in.
+- Items that you place in your base don't fade in.
 - Dead fish are removed from containers when loading a saved game.
-- Items that you place in your base don't fade in.

 ### Won't Add
 - When looking at a creature, the UI now tells you if it's dead.
 (Out of scope.)